Fact-checked

 Diagnosis of acute bronchitis

-The diagnosis of "acute bronchitis" is based on symptoms.
-Radiography of the chest is required only if fever, dyspnea or other symptoms of acute bronchitis and make you suspect pneumonia.
-Gram staining and bacteriological analysis of sputum are not advisable.
+The diagnosis of acute bronchitis is based on symptoms.
+Chest X-ray is required only if fever, shortness of breath, or other symptoms of acute bronchitis suggest pneumonia.
+Gram stain and sputum culture are not helpful.

 What do need to examine?